RV Petrel: Ship details

 Following the Musashi discovery and the Hood expedition in 2015, Allen bought Petrel in 2016, refitting her as a dedicated research and exploration platform.

 Petrel expeditions in 2017

 Artigliere

 Petrel found the Italian Regia Marina World War II destroyer in March 2017.

 USS Indianapolis

 Petrel found in August 2017.
 Indianapolis was located on 19 August 2017 at a depth of 5500 m in the Philippine Sea.
 The discovery introduced Petrel as Paul Allen's newest addition to his expedition fleet.
 Kraft said of the elusive Indianapolis, "We did 18 search grids, each one is about a 120 square kilometers and that took us the course of a couple of months.
 It was about 26 days of searching".

 The Indianapolis wreck is upright with her hull and armaments intact and well preserved in the depth.
 Her bow number 35 was seen by the ROV.
-Rusticles or oxidized wrought iron were found by the crew emerging from one of the main guns of the ship.
+Rusticles or oxidized wrought iron were found emerging from one of the main guns of the ship by the crew.